Logo Fachschaft Elektrotchnik und Informationstechnik an der Technischen Universität München

 Dean Election #

 This year, a new dean will also be elected.
-In addition to our previous dean Prof. Utschick, Prof. Bungartz from computer science is also standing.
+The current dean, Prof. Bungartz from computer science, is probably running for the position of dean again.

 Meet & Greet #